-Many Android developers still feel that fragmentation is a problem, report findsAlex Wagner - Senior News Editor
+Many Android developers still feel that fragmentation is a problem, report findsAlex Wagner - Deputy Managing Editor, News Desk

 The word "fragmentation" has been associated with Android for some time and, although the issue does appear to be slowly getting resolved, a new report shows that many developers still feel that it's a problem.
 Baird Research recently spoke with 250 developers and asked them whether or not they thought that fragmentation was still an issue plaguing Android.
 After all was said and done, nearly one-fourth of those polled said that they thought fragmentation was a "Huge Problem," with 87 percent of total respondents viewing fragmentation as a problem.
 The research firm also found that developers thought that iOS was easier to develop for than Android, although both beat out BlackBerry and Symbian.